-^{} georges, kariniotakis@ensmp.fr. tel:+33-493957501.
-Ecole des Mines de Paris, Centre d'Energetique, B.P.
-207, 06904 Sophia-Antipolis, France,
+georges.kariniotakis@ensmp.fr, tel:+33-493957501, Ecole des Mines de Paris/ARMINES, Centre d'Energétique, B.P.
+207, 06904 Sophia-Antipolis, France.

 Abstract - This paper presents the objectives and the research work carried out in the frame of the ANEMOS project on short-term wind power forecasting.
 The aim of the project is to develop accurate models that substantially outperform current state-of-the-art methods, for onshore and offshore wind power forecasting, exploiting both statistical and physical modeling approaches.
 The project focus on prediction horizons up to 48 hours ahead and investigates predictability of wind for higher horizons up to 7 days ahead useful i.e. for maintenance scheduling.
 Emphasis is given on the integration of high-resolution meteorological forecasts.
 For the offshore case, marine meteorology is considered as well as information by satellite-radar images.
+Specific modules are also developed for on-line uncertainty and prediction risk estimation.
 An integrated software platform, 'ANEMOS', is developed to host the various models.
-This system will be installed by several utilities for on-line operation at onshore and offshore wind farms for prediction at a local, regional and national scale.
+This system will be installed by several end-users for on-line operation at onshore and offshore wind farms for prediction at a local, regional and national scale.
 The applications include different terrain types and wind climates, on- and offshore cases, and interconnected or island grids.
 The on-line operation by the utilities will allow validation of the models and an analysis of the value of wind prediction for a competitive integration of wind energy in the developing liberalized electricity markets in the EU.